 Q: What is the difference between hemp and marijuana?

-A: Industrial hemp and marijuana are varieties of the same plant, Cannabis sativa L., that have developed due to selective breeding.
-The plant family Cannabaceae, that contains both industrial hemp and marijuana, also includes the hops plant which is used in the brewing process.
+A: Hemp and marijuana are varieties of the same plant, Cannabis sativa L., that have developed due to selective breeding.
+The plant family Cannabaceae, that contains both hemp and marijuana, also includes the hops plant which is used in the brewing process.
 By both federal and state law, hemp must contain no greater than 0.3% THC (tetrahydrocannabinol) on a dry weight basis.

 |Bred for its fiber and seed oil

 Q: What is THC?

 A: THC is short for tetrahydrocannabinol and is the component of marijuana that has psychoactive properties.

 A: No, hemp has very low levels of THC, the psychoactive compound found in marijuana.
 Hemp is required by law to have no greater than 0.3% THC.
 Current marijuana Cannabis varieties are between 10-30% THC.

 A: Yes, guidelines issued by the United States Department of Agriculture (USDA) on August 23, 2016, authorize hemp to be certified as organic.
 Hemp must follow the same requirements (Click here for more on Organic Certification in Montana) as other crops certified in accordance with the USDA National Organic Program (NOP).
 More information on organic certification for hemp is available from USDA AMS by clicking here.

 Q: Is federal funding available for University researchers to study hemp?

 A: Yes, new guidelines issued from the federal government, through USDA’s National Institute of Feed and Agriculture (NIFA), clarify how universities and colleges may be able to apply for federal funding to study hemp agriculture.
 More information on this topic can be found by visiting: https://nifa.usda.gov/industrial-hemp.